-Here are what some of our employees had to say about working for the Labs, the Help Desk, ResNet, and Operations:
+Here are what some of our employees had to say about working for the Help Desk and Labs:

 "Working at the computer labs on Busch campus has been one of the most rewarding experiences of my life.
 I don't consider this job as just a job.
 My whole life revolves around the friends and life experience I've gained through the labs.
 Nothing is more rewarding than receiving thanks from a patron for my assistance.
 I feel like I make a difference in peoples' lives because many have taken the time to remember my name.
 When I don't know the answer to a patron's question, I've never felt intimidated to ask another consultant or supervisor.
 I'm proud to call the Labs my family, and I feel confident that even when I no longer work here, I'll still keep in touch with many of the people I've worked with."